 Before you can form a real estate contract with a potential buyer for your South Carolina home, state law requires that you give that buyer a "disclosure statement."
 This is a document that tells the buyer about any known defects in your home and property.

 Defects come in all shapes and sizes.
-A “defect” might include an unpaid lien on your property from a contractor, or a broken water pump in the basement.
+They might include an unpaid lien on your property from a contractor, a broken water pump in the basement, or a mold problem.
 What defects have in common is that they lower the value or attractiveness of the property.
 This is information a buyer would want.
 And the legislators in Columbia require you to give it to them.

 You can have a look at the state law that governs disclosures by sellers like yourself; it's at South Carolina Code § 27-50-10 et seq.
-The statute applies not just to direct sales of residential property, but also to leases of property with an option to purchase (for example, if you lease your property to your neighbor for three years, and include in the contract a clause that after three years, the tenant has the right of first refusal to buy the land).
+The statute applies not just to direct sales of residential property, but also to leases of property with an option to purchase (for example, if you lease your property to your neighbor for three years, and include in the contract a clause that after three years, the tenant has the right of first refusal to buy it).